-The International Conference on Humanities, Social Sciences and Sustainability – December 21-22, 2017 in Hiroshima, Japan »
+The Asian Conference on the Social Sciences and Sustainability – December 21-22, 2017 in Hiroshima, Japan »

-With the theme of ‘Resilience’ the conference will promote a critical understanding of the innovative and organic approaches from the humanities and social sciences toward sustainability.
-Our shared biosphere and rapid globalization ensure no country is immune from another’s problems and risks, which means a collective and multidisciplinary approach is essential for integrating environmental and cultural sustainability.
+With the theme of ‘Resilience’ the conference will promote a critical understanding of the innovative and organic approaches from the social sciences toward sustainability.
+Our shared biosphere and rapid globalization ensure no country is immune from another’s problems and risks, which means a collective and multidisciplinary approach is essential for integrating environmental sustainability with economic and social sustainability.

 - Public Policy